 Since various joint injuries, like tendon tears and bone fractures, can cause similar symptoms to arthritis, you’ll need to come in for a diagnosis before you start treatment.
 The team at Denver Metro Orthopedics, P.C. uses X-rays, ultrasounds, magnetic resonance imaging (MRI) scans, and arthroscopy to diagnose arthritis and evaluate the level of damage.

 There are over 100 types of arthritis, many of which are very rare and unlikely to be the cause of your joint pain.
-Dr. Thon and Dr. Schwappach have experience treating various types using primarily noninvasive approaches.
+Dr. Schwappach has experience treating various types using primarily noninvasive approaches.
 At Denver Metro Orthopedics, P.C., they frequently treat:

 Osteoarthritis is a prevalent form of the disease that is degenerative in nature.
 It develops because of the gradual wearing down of the cartilage lining your joints, resulting in bones rubbing against one another directly.